 |

-Note If you encounter limits on query results, you can download the results to your local computer for viewing in one of the following ways:
+Note If you encounter these limits, you can download the query results to your local computer for viewing using one of the following methods:

 |

-Ensure that the account used to run the ODPS SQL task has the required permissions on the corresponding MaxCompute project.
-For more information, see DataWorks permissions on MaxCompute and MaxCompute permissions.
+Make sure that the account used to run the ODPS SQL task has the required permissions on the corresponding MaxCompute project.
+For more information, see DataWorks On MaxCompute access control and MaxCompute permissions.

-The execution of MaxCompute SQL tasks consumes quota resources.
-If a task runs for a long time, go to the MaxCompute console to check the quota resource consumption and ensure that sufficient resources are available to run the task.
+MaxCompute SQL tasks require quota resources to run.
+If your task runs for a long time, go to the MaxCompute console to check the quota resource consumption and make sure that sufficient resources are available to run the task.
 For more information, see Computing resources - Quota management.

-When you develop an ODPS SQL node task, you must enclose special parameters, such as an OSS address, in double quotation marks.
-Otherwise, the task cannot be parsed and executed.
+When you develop an ODPS SQL node task, you must enclose special parameters, such as an OSS address, in double quotation marks ("").
+Otherwise, the task may fail to parse and run.

-In some extreme cases, such as an unexpected server power-off or an active-standby switchover, DataWorks may fail to completely stop the related MaxCompute task processes.
-If this occurs, stop the job in the corresponding project on the MaxCompute console.
-For more information, see Stop a job.
+In some extreme cases, such as an unexpected server power outage or an active/standby switchover, DataWorks may not be able to completely stop the related MaxCompute task processes.
+In this case, go to the computing resources of the corresponding project in MaxCompute to stop the job.

-When you run statements with keywords, such as SET and USE, in different environments in DataWorks, the execution order varies.
+When you run statements that contain keywords such as SET or USE in different DataWorks environments, the execution order varies.

 In the scheduling environment: The statements are executed in the order they are written.

-SET a=b; CREATE TABLE name1(id string); SET c=d; CREATE TABLE name2(id string);The following table describes the execution order in different environments.
+SET a=b; CREATE TABLE name1(id string); SET c=d; CREATE TABLE name2(id string);The execution order in different environments is as follows:

 SQL statement to execute